 If you’re a fan of wine, then exploring our different wine regions is a great way to explore Aotearoa!
 You can see a guide to the wine regions of New Zealand at the New Zealand Wine site

 I also recommend trying a wine tour!
-Whether you want to tour a small wine growing island (Waiheke) or cycle around central Otago on the wine trail, there are so many excellent and interesting wine tours in New Zealand.
+Whether you want to tour a small wine growing island (Waiheke has incredible wineries aplenty to discover) or cycle around central Otago on the wine trail, there are so many excellent and interesting wine tours in New Zealand.
 Check out Culture Trip’s Best Wine Tours in New Zealand for inspiration

 Q is for Queenstown